Here is a simple way to tell whether you have the old or new model Girodtast.

 New models (since 2008) of the "series GT" have eliminated this setscrew making adjustments and mathematical calculations unnecessary.
 They now operate on the same principle as the Bestest and Tesatast indicators.
 New model contact points have M1.4 threads and will not fit the older models.

 How can you tell whether it is M1.4 or M1.6?
-Just take your old point and measure it metrically.
+Just take your old point and measure the outside diameter of the threaded portion metrically.
 M1.4 threads will measure 1.4 mm in diameter.